 Cooperative Extension fulfills one-third of Clemson University’s land-grant mission of research, teaching and extension by serving as the primary public service outreach arm of the University.
 We improve the economy, environment, and well-being of South Carolinians through the delivery of unbiased, research-based information and education.

 Our educational offerings cover the following:

-4H Youth Development programs provide educational information and resources that empower youth to become healthy, productive, and contributing members of society.
+The 4-H Youth Development program empowers youth to become healthy, productive, and contributing members of society.

-Natural Resources programs provide educational information and resources to improve the quality and economic potential of land, water, wildlife and other natural resources.
+The Forestry and Wildlife Resources program provides information to improve the quality and economic potential of land, timber, wildlife, and other natural resource pursuits.

 Clemson Extension agents are located in all 46 counties and at the university's six Research and Education Centers.